exercism/v3/languages/python/exercises/concept/loops/.meta/design.md

 ## Goal

-This concept exercise should convey a basic understanding of how to handle loops in Python.
-This concept exercise should therefore teach the student the python while loops, for loops and should also teach how to interrupt or change the normal flow of a loop.
+This concept exercise should convey a basic understanding of how to handle the `for` loop and `while` in Python.
+This concept exercise should also teach how to interrupt or change the normal flow of a loop using the `break` statement and the `continue` statement.

 ## Learning objectives

-- use the while key to execute a loop: execute something as long as an expression is true
+- use `while` to make a loop: execute something as long as an expression/test is `true`
-- use a for loop to iterate over an iterable object with the for ... in pattern.
+- use `for` to iterate over an iterable object with the `for ... in` pattern.
 The Membership testing concept (in) is required to address this concept.
-- understand the differences between while (condition-dependent) and for (length or iteration dependent) loops
+- understand the differences between `while` (indefinite, condition-dependent) and `for` (definite, length or count dependent) loops
-- use the break statement to terminate the nearest enclosing loop
+- use `break` statement to terminate the nearest enclosing loop
-- use the continue statement to continue with the next cycle of the nearest enclosing loop
+- use `continue` statement to continue with the next cycle of the nearest enclosing loop
-- use the else clause to perform operation when a for loop terminates

 ## Out of scope